zhaijj/DeePEA-test/content/DeepEA-user-manual.rst

 * Click the **CMR Annotation** and select tool **Gene Annotation for CMRs**.

 * Input:
-    * CMR region :  The CMR data must be in a tabular file (as bed) with at least 3 columns of data for each CMR
+    * CMR region :  A TAB seperated matrix in BED format.
-    * Reference GFF :  The annotion file requires the standard gff/gff3 format, recommended download from ensemble plant database.
+    * Reference GFF :  The reference genome annotation file in GTF format.

 * Output
     * Gene annotation table